 The name ‘eczema’ is originated from a Greek word meaning ‘to boil over’.

 Known as an overactive immune system disorder, eczema has affected nearby one billion people throughout the world.
-Eczema is a chronic, itchy inflammation of the skin which has following common symptoms
+Eczema is a chronic, itchy inflammation of skin which has following common symptoms:

 Common Symptoms of Eczema

 - Redness or rashes in the affected skin areas

 - Dry skin, which is often thickened in those areas that have been scratched by the patient.

 - Lumps or blisters in the affected parts